 The human life course is characterized by long periods of economic dependency in childhood and in old age.
-In Europe, these periods of life are largely supported by transfers from working adults: parents provide most of the support for their children, and the employed population funds the pensions and health services of the elderly through income-based taxes and social contributions.
+In Europe, these periods of life are largely supported by transfers from working adults: parents provide most of the support for their children, and the employed population funds the pensions and health services of older people through income-based taxes and social contributions.
 These support payments are often termed “intergenerational transfers.”
-Because of their higher employment rates and higher income, men finance more of the needs of the elderly and the market transfers to children.
+Because of their higher employment rates and higher income, men finance more of the needs of older people and the market transfers to children.
 In turn, unpaid housework and childcare constitute important intergenerational transfers that are largely provided by women.
 Taken all together, what are the main differences in contributions between men and women?
 What about gender differences in how much men and women benefit from transfers later in life?
 And are there differences across European countries?

 In a new study, Bernhard Binder-Hammer (Vienna Institute of Demography) and colleagues analysed gender differences across 15 European countries.
 Their analysis is based on the European National Transfer Accounts (NTAs) and the National Time Transfer Accounts (NTTAs) available on www.wittgensteincentre.org/ntadata.
 These data provide comprehensive cross-sectional information on age- and gender-specific income, transfers between age groups and genders, and on age- and gender-specific consumption.
 It includes information on public transfers, such as pensions, health services, and education; private transfers, such as goods and services bought for other household members; and non-market transfers such as childcare.